-Restricted are amounts that are so due to enabling legislation, constitutional provisions, externally imposed by grantors, contributors, laws or regulations of other governments, or by creditors, such as through debt covenants.
+Restricted are amounts that are so due to enabling legislation or constitutional provisions or are externally imposed by grantors, contributors, laws or regulations of other governments or by creditors, such as through debt covenants.

 Committed are amounts that are subject to a purpose constraint imposed by a formal action of the government's highest level of decision-making authority before the end of the fiscal year, and removal of the constraint would require a formal action by the same authority.